Have you ever wondered how planes fly or what it means to be a rocket scientist? Wonder no more.

-Each student will get to build, decorate, and launch a model rocket that will go hundreds of feet in the air!
-You'll even get to keep the rockets that you build (if you don’t lose them).
+Each student will also get to build and launch a model rocket that will travel hundreds of feet in the air!
+You'll even get to keep the rocket you build (if the wind doesn't carry it away).

 View Weekend Workshop Schedule